NorbertoBurciaga/libtorchmnist/README.md

 ## What is LIBTORCHMNIST?

-Behavior Driven Development for recognition of the Modified National Institute of Standards and Technology database of handwritten digits
+Example project for recognition of the Modified National Institute of Standards and Technology database of handwritten digits

 [Contents](#contents)